haroonatcha/CCEnrollmentPrediction/README.md

 ### 06/03/21 notes

+Key takeaways
+- Improved data generation process
+- Started Modelling
+- Fixed bugs

+Detailed summary
 I added a constant term to the 'likelihood of return' model to increase the mean retention rate and hold cohort levels stable.
-I also differentiate between semester credits and cumulative credits.
-As a note: Unless we're going to assume that t = 1 is the very first semester our college accepted students (and other nonsense assumptions), we need to simulate cumulative credit loads for students at that time period.
-We *could* just increase our t and throw away the first 10-20 observations with the expectation that cumulative loads will find an equilibrium pretty quickly, but that seems like a wasteful way to do it when we can just simulate reasonable starting points.
+I also differentiated between semester credits and cumulative credits^[Unless we're going to assume that t = 1 is the very first semester our college accepted students (and other nonsense assumptions), we need to simulate cumulative credit loads for students at that time period.
+We *could* just increase our t and throw away the first 10-20 observations with the expectation that cumulative loads will find an equilibrium pretty quickly, but that seems like a wasteful way to do it when we can just simulate reasonable starting points.].
 I also simplified the code for binding together 'new' and 'returning' students and realized that I was adding 'credit load' twice to new students.
 This has been fixed.
 I also added a few diagnostic plots and some of the tests I ran to see if we were producing reasonable simulations.
 It looks like we are but should probably toss out the first few (3-4) semesters when model fitting.

+I also put together a preliminary model building file.
+This fits arima and linear models to the aggregate trends and compares them to the 'stacked' model.
+Unsurprisingly, the stacked model does better.
+Something to note though, it does better EVEN WITHOUT including the GDP term for new students.
+Seasonality alone gets us really close.
+This might be something I try to emphasize in the paper writing process.

 ## Haroon's Garden of Forking Paths